psteinb/deeplearning540.github.io/source/lesson06/content.rst

 All content is taken from `here <https://carpentries-incubator.github.io/deep-learning-intro/02-keras/index.html>`_.

-* Part 1 starts from the beginning and
+* Part 1 starts from the beginning and stops after the model training loop has finished
 * Part 2 continues to the end of the content

 Check Your Learning